terrazas-lucia/terrazas-lucia/README.md

 - [SEEKO STUDIOS][seekostudios] website, a game studio!
 - A website I did for university, about "[LA CASA DE PAPEL][lacasadepapel]"
+- [espectro][espectro], an art project about what feminized bodies can suffer on the streets.

 ### 🔹 GitHub Stats: